sudeep611/CodingChallenge_ListSubOrdinates/README.md

 For Role: Id, Name and Parent\
 For Users: Id, Name and Role

-We have to the Users SubOrdinates and their SubOrdinates
+We have to find the Users SubOrdinates and their SubOrdinates

 ### Assumptions
 1. Each role and user have their own unique ids